For my Daisy All rights reserved (c) 2017-2018 Frania Shelley-Grielen

 This saying "you'll know when it is time" is never so It's not you that knows, it's them

-they are thinking.
+what they are thinking.
 And you know they are thinking about this just like you

 are.
 I can only try and do some justice to her with this.
-And I can only pray that I can somehow be
+And I can only pray that I

-me at the beach, on a walk, at the park turning around to check and make sure we
+of me at the beach, on a walk, at the park turning around to check and make sure we

 are there – with her doggy smile, making sure no one is left behind and asking us to

 I believe our dogs love us so very much, maybe even more than we can ever love them;

 love and them when they leave us.
 In Spanish when you say you miss someone you

 use the phrase “te echo de menos” which means “I am less without you.”
 Without

 Daisy, I am infinitely less.
 I do not know if there is a rainbow bridge but I do know if

 ((c) Frania Shelley-Grielen) At The Blessing of the